scottpetrovic/personal-blog/content/posts/using-apis-on-the-web.md

 Using APIs are all about saving time by leveraging existing technologies.
 Save people a few clicks or extra windows in a browser and they will add value to your site experience.

-There are over[600 web APIs](http://blog.programmableweb.com/2008/01/14/600-web-apis/) that you can use.
+There are over [600 web APIs](http://blog.programmableweb.com/2008/01/14/600-web-apis/) that you can use.
 Here is a list of the [top 15 APIs](http://www.pingable.org/the-top-15-web-apis-for-your-site/) that are in use now.

 Once you find a good reason to use an API, then you can do a little more research